On Linear Power Control Policies for Energy Harvesting Communications: Problem Formulation

 In its most general form, $G_t$ is a function of $E^t=(E_1,\ldots,E_t)$, that is, $G_t=\pi_t(E^t)$.
 A sequence $\pi^\infty=(\pi_t)_{t=1}^\infty$ of such functions forms an (admissible) online power control policy.
 The induced (long-term average) throughput of the system is defined as

 where

-is the capacity of the quasi-static fading AWGN channel with $\gamma$ being the channel coefficient that remains constant throughout the entire transmission time.
-With no loss of generality, we assume $\gamma=1$ as its effect can be absorbed in other parameters of the problem.
-Besides, throughout this paper, the base of the logarithm function is $e$.
+is the capacity of the quasi-static fading AWGN channel with $\gamma$ being the channel SNR coefficient that remains constant throughout the entire transmission time.
+Throughout this paper, $\log$ denotes the natural logarithm (base $\mathrm{e}$).

+\begin{remark} With no loss of generality, we assume that the channel SNR coefficient $\gamma=1$, as it can be absorbed into the definitions of $x$ and all other energy quantities.
+Consequently, all these quantities, in particular the battery capacity $c$ in this paper, should be understood as being on receiver side and will change as the channel SNR coefficient varies. \end{remark}

 The following quantities will be used frequently in our analysis.
 The mean and the clipped mean (also called effective mean) of $Q$ are denoted by

 and

 respectively.
 The mean-to-capacity ratio (MCR) $p$ of $Q$ is defined by